jwatowatson/RecurrentVivax/README.md

 https://www.dropbox.com/sh/naslrxkyxqnvo0t/AADgAaLBta53Hc8_pX3AAzKha?dl=0

 These are all the output results that are too large to be added to a github repository.
 The computation time to create these files by setting *RUN_MODELS___* variables to TRUE totals about 2-4 days on a standard desktop computer.

+The output of the RMarkdown scripts is as follows:

+* Plots of results and data as given in our paper
+* Text detailing the data structures and summary statistics
+* Model output when run with the *RUN_MODELS___* variables set to TRUE.